 Infrastructure projects such as battery charging stations, alternative fueling stations, and stationary agricultural pump electrification are also eligible for Moyer grants.
 Heavy duty diesel vehicles subject to a compliance deadline (as specified in California Air Resources Board's (CARB) Truck and Bus Regulation) within one year of application and off-road diesel equipment subject to a compliance deadline within three years (as specified within CARB’s Off-Road diesel regulation) are not eligible to apply.

 Available Funds & Funding Caps

-The total amount of funds is estimated to be $1 million.
 In the initial solicitation for projects, each project category, as listed, is assigned a funding cap to allow opportunities for all project types to compete for funds.
 Should there be any remaining funds after the initial solicitation, the District will determine how to continue to make funds available, whether through an open first come first serve process or through another competitive solicitation.
 Either way, all eligible and cost effective projects which do not receive funding at time of application, due to limited funds, may be added to a wait list until future funds become available.

 The District continues to seek and apply for additional funding sources.
 As these funds become available for projects submitted through the Moyer Program, they will be prioritized to Moyer projects which were previously submitted and placed on a wait list, by the District.

 - Within 45 days of a solicitation period closing, projects received will be evaluated, ranked and approved for tentative funding and applicants will receive notification of award status.

 For more information and to apply, select from one of the application categories.
 Applications must be in the form of an original copy and mailed or delivered in person to PCAPCD, 110 Maple Street, Auburn, CA 95603 by the closing date.
 Postmarks, faxes and emails will not be considered.